 3. Pressure Garments

 Using mechanical compressive force exerted by pressure garments to treat scars in burn patients was first prescribed in 1860.
 Before prescribing commercial pressure garments, the newly healed skin must be preconditioned to accept the stress and pressure exerted by the garments.
 For this, initial gentle pressure is applied using crepe bandages.

 Currently, elastic compression using elastic garments is the predominant means of using pressure garments.
 Some studies suggest no noticeable healing; others, like a 2010 study published in the Indian Journal of Plastic Surgery, claim that pressure therapy achieves regression success rates of 60 percent to 85 percent in scarring.
 (5, 6)

 4. Onion Extract/Gel

-Onion extract is another natural option that can be used because it contains several unique bioflavenoids, such as quercetin, kaempferol and cepalin.
+Onion extract is another natural option that can be used for scars, including keloid scars, because it contains several unique bioflavenoids, such as quercetin, kaempferol and cepalin.
 A study in the Journal of Clinical and Aesthetic Dermatology asked six subjects to apply onion extract to an affected area for a period of four weeks.
 While some subjects experienced mild stinging, the stinging resolved quickly.

 At two weeks, the subjects rated the gel-applied scars to be significantly softer than the control scars.
 After four and eight weeks of application, all appearance variables of the gel-applied scars had significantly improved.
 It was concluded that onion extract gel is safe and significantly improves scar appearance after four weeks of once-daily application.
 (7)